ricardocolindres/Habit-Tracking-App/README.md

 •	json
 •	re
 •	tkinter
+•	system

 ## Getting Started
-Ness can run on MacOS, Windows or Linux.
-If you plan on running Ness from its standalone version there is no need for installing or updating Python.
-However, Python 3.7 or greater must be installed if you want to run it from its source code via your preferred terminal console.
+To run Ness, Python 3.7 or greater must be installed.
 For more information on installing and updating Python please refer to its official website at https://www.python.org/downloads/ and download the latest version available.
 Instructions for the installation procedure are available in https://www.python.org/downloads/ as well.
+Ness should run with no issues for versions of Python 3.7 and greater.
+However, as of today (April 23, 2021), it has only been tested in Python 3.9 on macOS Big Sur and Windows 10.

+Ness can run on MacOS, Windows or Linux.
+It can easily be compiled into a standalone version for better distribution user libraries like py2app or pyexe.

 **_To access the default account (i.e., an account with preloaded data from over 7 weeks of tracking different habits) use the following credentials:_**